404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

 ### Added
 - **Sprint 1: Core Hypergraph Implementation (2025-05-15):**
+    - Implemented `RelationId` type as a newtype pattern around `u64` with serialization support
+    - Implemented `Relation` struct with ID, ordered collection of AtomIds, and optional metadata
+    - Added methods for relation operations including arity and atom containment checks
     - Implemented `AtomId` type as a newtype pattern around `u64` with serialization support
     - Implemented `Atom` struct with ID and optional metadata
     - Added comprehensive unit tests for the new types